phamcongthuy/challenge/_connect/geffen-academy-at-ucla.md

   the app will have encouraged millions of Angelinos to use the Metro system.
 We hope that more people will recognize climate change threatens our future and that they will act to use shared transportation for the good of everyone.
-category_metrics: >-
+category_metrics:
+  - Attendance at cultural events
+  - Travel time to work
-  ['Attendance at cultural events', 'Travel time to work', 'Number of public transit riders']
+  - Number of public transit riders
+category_other:
-category_other: '[''LA is the best place to PLAY'', ''LA is the healthiest place to LIVE'']'
+  - LA is the best place to PLAY
+  - LA is the healthiest place to LIVE
-unique_identifier: jstfopyb
 category: connect
 uri: /connect/geffen-academy-at-ucla/
 order: 36
 project_image: /assets/images/connect/geffen-academy-at-ucla.jpg
-project_proposal_impact: []

 ---